ilmenit/RastaConverter/BUILD.md

 - Windows runtime DLLs:
   - DLLs are copied to the output dir automatically when discoverable
 - MinGW on Windows:
+  - When using single-config generators (MinGW Makefiles or Unix Makefiles), the helper scripts set `CMAKE_BUILD_TYPE` based on the selected configuration.
   - Run from the MSYS2 MinGW 64-bit shell or ensure `C:/msys64/mingw64/bin` is on PATH before configuring

 ## Where is the binary?